tiipotto/tii/README.md

 - Fast compile times (*1)
 - Safety (unsafe_code is denied) (*2)

-(*1) if rust-tls is not enabled, rust-tls itself takes "forever" to build
+(*1) With default features.
+Some features, such as `rust-tls`, may increase compile times.

-(*2) there are 2 unsafe blocks in the "extras" feature which is not enabled by default.
+(*2) With default features.
+There are 2 unsafe blocks with the "extras" feature.
 * 1 (Windows) call wsock WSAPoll to check if a TCPListener can accept a connection without blocking forever.
 * 2 (Unix) call libc::shutdown on a TCPListener/UnixListener making it return from accept with an io error immediately.